-Nara Cherry Blossom 2026: Best Spots, Forecast & Day Trip Guide
+Nara Cherry Blossom 2026: Best Spots & Forecast

 Nara is often described as “Kyoto without the crowds,” but during cherry blossom season, it becomes something else entirely.
 When sakura bloom across Nara Park, ancient temples, open lawns, and free-roaming deer all come together in a way that feels uniquely gentle and unhurried.

 This guide to Nara cherry blossom 2026 is written for travelers who want more than just dates.
-It explains when to go, where to walk, what is realistically possible in one day, and how Nara fits into a Kyoto-based itinerary during Japan’s busiest season.
+It explains when to go, where to walk, what is realistically possible in one day, and how Nara fits into a Kyoto-based itinerary (see Kyoto 3 day itinerary) during Japan’s busiest season.

 Nara & Kyoto Day Tour